qdm12/gluetun/README.md

 ⚠️ This and [gluetun-wiki](https://github.com/qdm12/gluetun-wiki) are the only websites for Gluetun, other websites claiming to be official are scams ⚠️

+💁 You can optionally set `BORINGPOLL_GLUETUNCOM=on` to... [poll](./internal/boringpoll/boringpoll.go) that **scammy AI slop** website every few minutes so it costs them too much to keep it up.
+My gentle email reminders to take it down are being grossly ignored 🤷 This would make me very happy and serve this community.

 Lightweight swiss-army-knife-like VPN client to multiple VPN service providers

 ![Title image](https://raw.githubusercontent.com/qdm12/gluetun/master/title.svg)